How Heavy Metals Disrupt Thyroid Function: The Role of HTMA Testing

 If you’re experiencing persistent thyroid symptoms despite “normal” results, comprehensive functional testing may uncover hidden contributors.

-Based in Adelaide, South Australia, we specialise in functional medicine approaches to thyroid health, with particular expertise in environmental toxin assessment using Hair Tissue Mineral Analysis.
+Elemental Health and Nutrition is based in Adelaide, South Australia and specialises in functional medicine approaches to thyroid health, including environmental toxin assessment using Hair Tissue Mineral Analysis.

-This article is for educational purposes only and does not constitute medical advice.
+Disclaimer: This article is for educational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional before making decisions about testing or treatment.

 References